 Since starting Shopafrolics I've found myself shopping small and local more and more.
 Maybe it's the new found appreciation of the love and hard work that goes into these businesses, or perhaps it is just that I'm exposing myself to more through my constant networking.
 This is how I came across the wonderful Catherine Gray Origami who's extra special items I just had to share.

 It all started with my Theo Paphitis #SBS win back in January.
 Catherine quickly welcomed me into the fold - she was so supportive and approachable and we now regularly chat across the social networks.
-Time after time I found myself admiring her lovely makes, I knew it was only a matter of time before I would making a purchase.
+Time after time I found myself admiring her lovely makes, I knew it was only a matter of time before I would be making a purchase.

 Then she got me!
 Catherine shared the loveliest little dragon on Instagram - I'm Welsh so I had to have him right?
 So I popped in an order for a lovely red one (who I've since named Idris!) and a friendship angel in purple for my best friend.
 When the items arrived I absolutely loved them.
 I was in awe at the intricate detail - each of them had clearly been made with great skill and care.